Metalama//Conceptual documentation/Configuring and troubleshooting/Capturing process dumps

 metalama config edit diagnostics

-This should open a diagnostics.json file in your default editor.
+This command should open a diagnostics.json file in your default editor.

-The miniDump/processes section lists processes for which process dumps must be collected.
+The miniDump/processes section lists processes for which process dumps need to be collected.
 The values are false by default.
-Set the values to true if you want to collect the process dumps of the following processes if they crash:
+Set the values to true if you wish to collect the process dumps of the following processes if they crash:

 • Compiler: the compile-time process.